 Biosecurity is an extremely important part of reptile keeping, and is often overlooked.
 If you are buying an animal from an ethical breeder you are unlikely to run into issues, but it's always best practice to quarantine regardless.
 If your animal is from a pet shop, has traveled a long distance, or is a rescue you will want to take quarantine more seriously.

-So, what is a quarantine tank?
+What is a quarantine enclosure?

-Where should I put my quarantine tank?
+Where should I put my quarantine enclosure?